What Happens If You Witness A Crime In Singapore? 4 Things To Do

 Should Children Testify In Court For Family Law Proceedings?

-The court also evaluates the child’s emotional stability and development to ensure that testifying does not adversely affect their well-being.
+The Court also evaluates the child’s emotional stability and development to ensure that testifying does not adversely affect their well-being.

 What Types Of Crimes Require A Witness To Testify In Court In Singapore?

-In Singapore, witnesses may be required to testify in court for a variety of crimes, particularly those involving serious offences such as murder, assault, robbery, and sexual crimes.
+In Singapore, witnesses may be required to testify in Court for a variety of crimes, particularly those involving serious offences such as murder, assault, robbery, and sexual crimes.

 What Are The Common Mistakes To Avoid After Witnessing A Crime In Singapore?